1:64 scale: Popularity

 The 1:64 scale originated by halving the common 1:32 scale, which was known as "standard size" in some hobbies.

-This smaller scale became successful because of its relative size in comparison to other toys, the fact that it is a derivative of the 1/16 scale, and because small hands easily hold them.
+This smaller scale became successful due to its relative size compared to other toys.
+It is a derivative of the 1/16 scale, and because small hands easily hold them.
 The 1/64 scale models will generally have less detail than a 1/16 scale models.
 Moreover, "1/64 coincides with the S scale of model railroading, part of the consideration of why 1/64 became an established size."

 Currently, the 1:64 scale is most commonly used for automobiles and other vehicle models.
-It is also a popular scale for model railroads and toy trains and has been used for ship models.
-In addition, 28mm military and fantasy figures are a popular size for tabletop gaming.
+It is also a popular scale for model railroads and toy trains.
+It has also been used for ship models.
+Additionally, 28mm military and fantasy figures are a popular size for tabletop gaming.
 They are sometimes scaled out to 1:64, although opinions on the actual scale of 28mm range from 1:48 to 1:64, with 1:56 being the most common.

 Die-cast vehicles

 Many die-cast automobiles and commercial vehicle models for collectors have been made to a strict scale of 1:64.
 However, for much of the die-cast toy market, 1:64 is only a nominal scale.
 Though collectors and manufacturers loosely describe popular lines of die-casts as 1:64, toy vehicles are usually made to "box scale."
-This means that the model's size is determined by the standard packaging size (formerly a cardstock box, now usually a clear blister card).
-Therefore, models of a 1959 Cadillac and an Austin Mini-Cooper designed to fill up the same packaging space will have different actual scales.
+This means that the model's size is determined by the standard packaging size (formerly a card stock box, now usually a clear blister card).
+For example, models of a 1959 Cadillac and a 1959 Mini are designed to fit the same packaging space, so each will have different actual scales.
 Nevertheless, for passenger automobiles in many die-cast lines, 1:64 is a reasonable approximation.
 Brands of die-cast toys in and around this scale include Hot Wheels, Ertl, GreenLight, Auto World, Code 3, Johnny Lightning, and Jada Toys.